- Itineraries & road trip ideas

-At present, there are six active a monasteries and convents, which welcome each visitor hospitably to their lofty realms.
+At present, there are six active a monasteries and convents, which welcome each visitor to their lofty realms.
 These are Agios Nikolaos Anapafsa, Metamorphosis tou Sotiros or Megalou Meteorou, Varlaam, Roussanos, Agia Triada and Agios Stephanos.
 All the others, whether restored or abandoned, are empty.

 In the early days of the monasteries, rock climbing was a necessity, not a sport.
 There was no other way to get to the top except by using ropes, nets, bare hands or long rickety ladders.
 Nowadays, the challenges of these divine columns attract international climbing enthusiasts.
 All the routes have been cut in the traditional way from down up.
 To the eyes of the uninitiated, they look impossible, some going virtually up to a height of 500m.

-Kalambaka opens the door to Meteora.
-The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants.
+The town of Kalambaka opens the door to Meteora.
+The commercial and tourist hub of the region has lots of hotels, rooms to let and good restaurants.
 Take a stroll in the old part of town, called Spotos, which has been given a tasteful facelift.
-Don’t miss Greece’s only woodworking school here and a traditional foundry, where you’ll find rare hand-crafted bronzeware.
+Don’t miss Greece’s only woodworking school and a traditional foundry, where you’ll find rare hand-crafted bronzeware.